prantlf/grunt-html-dom-snapshot/README.md

 ### Options

-#### browserCapabilities
+#### webdriver
 Type: `Object`
 Default value: see above

-Chooses the web browser to take snapshots with.
-Passed as `desiredCapabilities` to `webdriverio.remote`.
-This object has to contain the property `browserName` and optionally other properties depending on the web browser driver.
+Chooses the web browser to take snapshots with, Selenium host and other parameters supported by WebdriverIO as input for the  `webdriverio.remote` method.
+This object has to contain the property `desiredCapabilities` with `browserName` and optionally other properties depending on the web browser driver.
 The following browser names are the most usually used: `chrome`, `edge`, `firefox`, `ie`, `phantomjs`, `safari`.
 Depending on what browser you specify, you will need to load the corresponding Selenium driver.
 These are current versions of the drivers:

 ```js
 'selenium_standalone': {